WordPress/WordPress-Coding-Standards/README.md

 ## Funding

-If you want to sponsor the work on WordPressCS, you can do so by donating to the [WP PHP Open Collective](https://opencollective.com//thewpcc/contribute/wp-php-63406).
+If you want to sponsor the work on WordPressCS, you can do so by donating to the [PHP_CodeSniffer Open Collective](https://opencollective.com/php_codesniffer).

 ## License